 Applicants for study/research awards design their own projects and will typically work with advisers at foreign universities or other institutes of higher education.
 The study/research awards are available in approximately 140 countries.
 Program requirements vary by country, so the applicant’s first step is to familiarize themselves with the program summary for the host country.

-Many GT students have found success in funding their overseas internships by setting up a crowdfunding site through GoFundMe, or other similiar pages.
+Many GT students have found success in funding their overseas internships by setting up a crowdfunding site through GoFundMe, or other similar pages.

 The GT Global Internship Program maintains a list of research-based internships and fellowships.
 While many of these options are tied to specific opportunities at pre-determined institutions, others have more relaxed guidelines and are only restricted by region and/or academic discipline.